 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, please contact us via email at
+If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, please use our Contact page or email us at info@cocking.org or parishclerk@cocking.org.

 Enforcement procedure